 Three homicides on two continents looked like professional executions.
 Investigators on both sides of the Atlantic needed to find out if they were related and, if they were, who or what they had in common.
 Originally aired as Season 10, Episode 39.

 A 29-year-old woman was killed instantly when a bomb exploded in her home.
 The device was so powerful that shrapnel was imbedded in houses across the street.
 The bomber had not only knowledge and skill, but also a motive for murder.
 Originally aired as Season 10, Episode 40.

-A killer tried to incinerate and destroy everything that could link him to his crime.
-But in doing so, he inadvertently created new forensic evidence - evidence that came to light with a technique never before used in a criminal investigation.
+A killer tried to destroy everything which could link them to the crime.
+But in doing so, they inadvertently created new forensic evidence - evidence which came to light using a technique never before used in a criminal investigation.
 Originally aired as Season 10, Episode 41.